-Sitelen is a hieroglyphic script devised by Jonathan Gabel as an alternative way to write Toki Pona, a Pidgin-like language invented by Sonja Lang.
-Sitelen is based on the Mayan script and can be used either as a syllabary or as a logographic script.
+sitelen sitelen is a hieroglyphic script devised by Jonathan Gabel as an alternative way to write Toki Pona, a Pidgin-like language invented by Sonja Lang. sitelen sitelen is based on the toki pona hieroglyphs script (sitelen pona), symbols found in graffiti and comics, early pagan and Christian signs and symbols, Egyptian Hieroglyphs, the Chinese script, the Mayan script, Mi'kmaq symbols and the Naxi Dongba script.
+It can be used either as a syllabary or as a logographic script.

-The image on the top right of this page shows ways to write Sitelen and Toki Pona in the Sitelen using the syllabic script and the logographic script
+The image on the top right of this page shows a way to write sitelen sitelen in the syllabic version of the sitelen sitelen script.

-The Sitelen syllabic script is made up of the following basic symbols:
+The sitelen sitelen syllabic script is made up of the following basic symbols:

 The first symbol in the consonant row is used with vowels without an accompanying consonant.